Ponyshow/pony-render/README.md

 # pony-render

-> A full-featured markdown parser and compiler for rendering html-based Ponyshow files.
-Optimized for speed.
+A full-featured markdown-to-HTML parser for rendering Ponyshow (html-based) presentations.

-Based on Kramed by Aaron O'Mullan and Marked by Christopher Jeffrey.
+This is the core rendering engine for Ponyshow presentation app, based on Kramed by Aaron O'Mullan and Marked by Christopher Jeffrey.

+## Why?

+Creating slides and delivering quality presentations is often a painful process to manage, especially for technical presentations.
+Markdown is great for writing content, but bad at presentations.
+This project resolves this issue by rendering Markdown into HTML-based Ponyshow presentations (on the fly).

 ## Install